GoogleChrome/web.dev/src/site/content/en/blog/multi-screen-window-placement/index.md

 ---
-title: Managing Several Displays with the Multi-Screen Window Placement API
+title: Managing several displays with the Multi-Screen Window Placement API
 subhead: Get information about connected displays and position windows relative to those displays.
 authors:
   - thomassteiner